JellkaGamez/HellScript/readme.md

 ---

 ## **What is HellScript?**
-HellScript is a programming language that forces you to suffer at every step.
-Designed with the guiding principles of **pain**, **mandatory insanity**, and **Ohio**, this language ensures that every coder who touches it immediately questions their life choices.
+HellScript is a programming language that is designed to be as hard to use as possible

 ---